albionlawrence/fluid_lectures/_sources/chapter3/shocks.md

 constrain the flow on both sides of the shock.
 Here we demand not only conservation of mass and momentum flux, but conservation of energy flux.
 This last is distinct from the hydraulic jump case, in which we assume the region at the jump can dissipate energy.
+The point here is that the shock front is expected to be extremely thin; alhough in practice dissipative processes are important inside the shock front, the front is too thin for these processes to deplete energy of fluid moving through it.

 The result are the *Rankine-Hugoniot equations*:

 $$
 	& & \rho_1 u_1 = \rho_2 u_2\\